Come and meet the teaching staff at our school!

 Sam Lambert

-Assistant Head
+Deputy Head

 I trained as a teacher later in life after spending time nannying and working in a nursery.
-My degree was in ‘Early childhood education’, and this was and still is my passion.
-I love to see where children start their journey at school, be it the emergent writing of a few squiggles on a page to writing sentences that can be read and enjoyed by others or a child’s confidence, starting off not talking, then performing to an audience.
-It always confirms my belief I am in the right profession when I see the look of pride on the child’s face
+My degree was in Early Childhood Education, and this has been and continues to be my passion.
+I love to observe where children start their journey at school, whether it is the emergent writing of a few squiggles on a page or developing into writing sentences that can be read and enjoyed by others.
+I am equally fascinated by a child’s confidence, beginning as someone who may not speak, then evolving into a performer before an audience.
+It always reaffirms my belief that I am in the right profession when I see the look of pride on a child’s face.

 Lissy Nixon –